n8n

 Key Features

 n8n combines a node-based workflow editor with support for custom code and API-first extensibility.
 In practice, this means a team can begin with prebuilt integrations and still drop into deeper logic when needed, without immediately leaving the platform.
-The AI-focused docs and examples now make it easier to design model-driven automations, structured extraction flows, and agent-like orchestration patterns.
+The current AI documentation treats agent workflows, evaluations, RAG patterns, MCP nodes, and LangChain concepts as part of the maintained product surface, which is important for teams that want local control without losing access to the AI layer.

 Strengths